Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Method

 where ${\bar{F}}_{\mathrm{dec}}$ is given by \eqref{deterministic-dynamics-3}, and

 The mapping ${F^\sigma_{\mathrm{corr}}}$ in \eqref{stochastic-dynamics-2} models the correlated evolution of all the latent log-variance-fields $Z^\sigma_i$, $i=1, \cdots , k$.

 We consider a convolutional neural network \citep{schmidhuber2015deep,mallat2016understanding} (CNN)-based architecture for all the building blocks of our model, \textit{i.e.}, the variational encoder, decoder, and the autoregressive functionals in \eqref{deterministic-dynamics-2} and \eqref{stochastic-dynamics-2}, in order to make our model to be transferable from micro- to meso-scale.
 For the results presented in this paper, we consider a VGG-Net \citep{simonyan2014very} and a U-Net \citep{ronneberger2015u} architecture for the autoencoder and the latent dynamics autoregressive functionals, respectively.
 It is a multi-level, multi-resolution architecture which captures the local correlation between micro-scale building blocks in a hierarchical manner.
-Details of the implementation are discussed in Appendix \ref{sec:appendix_implementation}.
+Note that the choice of CNN-based architecture is due to its \emph{local connectivity} which leads to learn spatially local patterns in the input fields, and its ability to learn non-local effects as the depth of the architecture increases.
+Alternative well-established architectures for learning local and non-local patterns are Fourier Neural Operator (FNO) \citep{li2020fourier} and Vision Transformer (ViT) \citep{dosovitskiy2020image}.
+However, these two architectures are computationally more expensive and less data efficient compared to CNNs which makes their applicability to the present scarce data scenario to be challenging.
+Details of the implementation of our CNN-based model are discussed in Appendix \ref{sec:appendix_implementation}.
 Source codes are available online at \href{https://github.com/ShahabAzarfar/Multiscale-Latent-Dynamics}{https://github.com/ShahabAzarfar/Multiscale-Latent-Dynamics}.